working-agile/price-calculator/README.md

 * Refactoring for basic clean coding and SOLID principles

+### What should you do here?

+* This is the starting point of the SOLID refactoring exercise.

 ### Branches

 * 1-price-calculator-manual-test: no documentation is found, only a "manual" automated test.
+* 2-price-calculator-with-unit-test: code is covered by unit tests.
+* 3-price-calculator-renamed: methods and variables renamed
+* 3b-price-calculator-SRP: main class broken down into smaller more cohesive classes
+* 4-price-calculator-OCP: extension by inheritance
+* 5a-price-calculator-LSP: introduction of a new training course type: OD-SF
+* 5b-price-calculator-LSP: a solution, breaking the Liskov Substitution Principle

 ### Business Rules